NextGenCMB/delensalot/docs/source/config/data.rst

  * :code:`hashdict()`, return a dictionary describing how to identify the (intermediate) data stored on disk,
  * :code:`<get_sim_map>()`, returns the simulation map

-All other functions are optional; vanilla D.lensalot will not use them.
+All other functions are optional; vanilla delensalot will not use them.

 minmal working example